A mini travel guide of Skiathos island!

 #Hike on the stunning paths

-There are 26 hiking routes in Skiathos (around 200 km in total!), and you will be able to go through wonderful pine forests and reach the island’s peaks!
-Trails are clearly marked and well-maintained, and you would be able to choose routes that need from 1 to 6 hours to be completed.
+There are 26 hiking routes in Skiathos (around 200 km in total!)., and you can go through wonderful pine forests and reach the island’s peaks!
+Trails are marked and well-maintained, and you can choose routes that take 1 to 6 hours to complete.

-Ortwin Widmann, originally from Germany, fell in love with Greece and especially with Skiathos.
-Since 1997 he has lived in Skiathos with his wife, and he created a Hiking Guide for Skiathos.
-You can find more information here!
+Ortwin Widmann, originally from Germany, fell in love with Greece, especially Skiathos.
+Since 1997, he has lived in Skiathos with his wife and created a Hiking Guide for Skiathos.
+You can find more information here.

-All routes are given as a gift in a file for GPS and a hiking medal for all those who reached the 24 routes.
+All routes are given as gifts in a file for GPS, and all those who reach the 24 routes receive a hiking medal.

 Tip: If you want to get a taste of the churches in Skiathos, then two of the ones you must visit are I.N.
 Evangelistrias and I.M.
 Millet, with the typical red dome.